makryan77/EV_Stock_Machine_Learning_Predictions/README.md

 ![LSMT Model Predictions](./Images/LMST_Predictions.jpg)

 ***
-Facebook prophet was then also used to make predictions and
+Facebook prophet was then also used and optimized to make predictions on the four EV stocks as well.
 ![Facebook prophet model predictions](./Images/Facebook_Prophet.jpg)

 ***